danrvrs/api-docs/docs/kb/api-version-4/export.md

 * The Export API is subject to the daily Pardot API call limit and the concurrent Pardot API call limit for your account.
 * Export API calls are executed sequentially for each account, with older exports being processed before newer exports.
+* Export API currently only supports exports of up to 12 months of data per call.

 # Expiration